realies/soulseek-docker/README.md

 ##### Configuration Parameters

 ```
-pgid          optional, only works if puid is set, chown app folders to the specified group id
+PGID          optional, only works if PUID is set, chown app folders to the specified group id
-puid          optional, only works if pgid is set, chown app folders to the specified user id, run the app with the specified user id
+PUID          optional, only works if PGID is set, chown app folders to the specified user id
-umask         optional, controls how file permissions are set for newly created files, defaults to 0000
+UMASK         optional, controls how file permissions are set for newly created files, defaults to 0000
-vncpwd        optional, protect tigervnc with a password, none will be required if this is not set
+VNCPWD        optional, protect tigervnc with a password, none will be required if this is not set
-timeZone      optional, set the local timeZone, for example:
+TZ            optional, set the local time zone, for example:
                   Europe/Paris
                   Asia/Macao
                   America/Vancouver